 2. Alternate Co-ordinates

 Make this a thumb rule.
 Always ask for more than one contact credentials.
-Why, you may wonder?
-It is because Mr. A may always move companies and if you have his official details… chances are you’ve lost him.
+Why you may wonder?
+It is because Mr A may always move companies and if you have his official details… chances are you’ve lost him.
 So don’t shy away from capturing his personal number and personal id.
 He’ll appreciate it in the long run.

 3. Professional background

-Every salesperson wants to know the work profile of his lead, but how deep do we really dwelve into it?
+Every salesperson wants to know the work profile of his lead, but how deep do we really delved into it?
 We barely ask him the name of his company, his designation and that’s that.
 Instead, quiz him about his Industry.
 Ask his opinion about the future of his market, his biggest professional challenges.
 This will definitely improve your lead qualification ratio.

 4. Personal life

-This is the most ignored aspect in the sales process.
+This is the most ignored aspect of the sales process.
 How many times do you actually take the effort of knowing the person you’re speaking with?
 His likes and dislikes?
 Hobbies?
 We feel, “Aah, but how do I”?
 The keyword here is “confidence” and “care”.
 Most sales activities these days are like “transactions”.
-Both parties are well aware of this, but if you take an interest in someone’s life, you will be amazed with how you will succeed, professionally and personally.
+Both parties are well aware of this, but if you take an interest in someone’s life, you will be amazed at how you will succeed, professionally and personally.

 With this 4 min guide, see your results improve in no time.
 You can make data, your indispensable ally and use it to tame market expectations, competitors and other factors that challenge you.
 When executed rightly by the Sales & Marketing team, our guide leads to better prospects, more opportunities and higher closures.